 Posted on August 2019 By James Southwell

 Passers-by didn’t know what to do or how to react when they began to see the child fall under however this didn’t stop Ms Rose, who had been staying at the same resort as Catherine.
-Instinctively she jumped to the rescue after realising that she “had to do something” upon inspection she couldn’t feel a pulse or breathing and she knew something was extremely wrong.
+Instinctively she jumped to the rescue after realising she “had to do something”.
+To her shock, upon inspection she couldn’t feel a pulse or breathing and she knew something was extremely wrong.

-This was the moment for the 37-year-old to act, without hesitation she instantly started performing the CPR that had just been taught to her weeks prior at the North East University.
+This was the moment for the 37-year-old to act, without hesitation she instantly started performing the CPR techniques that had been taught to her weeks prior at the University of Sunderland, England.
 It took five excruciatingly long minutes until she began to see a sign of life again.
 'I kept on going but there wasn't any signs of life, but during my training they told us we had to keep going, so that's what I did.'
-On the fifth minute, Rachel noticed a glimmer of movement within Kylie's eyes, Rachel knew that this meant it was time to put her into the recovery position.
-The CPR saved her life and they delivered Kylie to a nearby hospital soon after.
-Upon arrival at the Spanish hospital it was a 13 day long wait till they were able to release Kylie so she could travel back to Dublin and had to remain on dialysis, which she remained on for a further 10 days.
-All is looking brighter now though as she is currently recovering at home whilst attending the hospital for regular check-ups and is said to return to school as soon as possible.
+On the fifth minute, Rachel noticed a glimmer of movement in Kylie's eyes.
+Rachel knew this meant it was time to put her into the recovery position, and shortly after they were able to deliver Kylie to a nearby Spanish hospital.
+Upon arrival, there was a 13 day long wait till they were able to release Kylie so she could travel back to Dublin and remain on dialysis, which she remained on for a further 10 days.
+All is looking brighter now though, as Kylie is currently recovering at home whilst attending the hospital for regular check-ups and is said to return to school as soon as possible.

 It was truly a magical miracle that Rachel was there to save the day, we wish her all the best in the future as a Nurse!